 The Graduate School is pleased to offer the Prestigious Diversity Fellowship to support the recruitment of graduate students from historically underrepresented backgrounds who demonstrate scholarly promise at OSU.

 This award is a lucrative financial award that supports new graduate students with their transition to graduate education and celebrates their future contributions at OSU.

-The Graduate School intends to offer up to seven of these fellowships for the 2022-2023 Academic Year.
+The Graduate School intends to offer up to five of these fellowships for the 2024-2025 Academic Year.
 The fellowship details include:

 - A $5,000 scholarship to support the student’s transition to graduate school and, in some cases, Oregon.
 Regarding disbursement, the Graduate School will award the scholarship directly to the student’s OSU account in early July.
-After prior balances, summer term mandatory fees, and OSU’s matriculation fee are covered, the remainder will be provided as a refund to the student.
+After prior balances, summer term mandatory fees, and OSU’s matriculation fee (if applicable) are covered, the remainder will be provided as a refund to the student.

 - A 2024-2025 academic year (fall, winter, spring, and 3 credits in summer) tuition waiver